yeoman/yeoman.io/app/authoring/index.md

 We assign the extended generator to `module.exports` to make it available to the ecosystem.
 This is how we [export modules in Node.js](https://nodejs.org/api/modules.html#modules_module_exports).

-If you need to support ES5 environment, the static `Generator.extend()` method can be used to extend the base class and allow you to provide a new prototype.
-This functionality comes from the [Class-extend](https://github.com/SBoudrias/class-extend) module and should be familiar if you've ever worked with Backbone.

 ### Overwriting the constructor

 Some generator methods can only be called inside the `constructor` function.
 These special methods may do things like set up important state controls and may not function outside of the constructor.